-Hiking has a lot of physical and mental benefits to you.
+Hiking has a lot of physical and mental benefits for you.
 Research has shown that hiking can help with anxiety and severe depression.
 Another study also shows that hiking can reduce the risk of cancer, cardiovascular disease, and diabetes.
 It improves your cardio fitness as your heart will have to work harder when you go on a hike.

 1. Labrador Retriever

 Labs are known for their loyalty, friendly and outgoing.
 This beautiful dog is America’s most popular family breeds that always want your attention.
 They love cuddling and bonding with your family.
-What makes them a great outdoor companion is that they are strong, muscular, energetic and require a large amount of exercise everyday.
-They love to run, catch and can be a great swimmer.
+What makes them a great outdoor companion is that they are strong, muscular, energetic, and require a large amount of exercise every day.
+They love to run, catch, and can be a great swimmer.

 2. Australian Shepherd

 Australian Shepherd, a medium-size herding dog also known as “Aussies”.
 You might be thinking their origin is Australia due to its name.
 Surprisingly, they originated from the Western United States.
 Disney has made a movie for Aussies called “Stub” and has since risen its popularity.
 Typically weigh from 35 to 70 pounds, live around 12 to 15 years, and have various color combinations.

 With Aussies’ intelligent, hyperactive, and energetic temperament, you will need to keep them occupied.
 They are eager and are great at dog sports like dog agility.
 They require daily outdoor activities such as walking, running, and Frisbee games.
 Their strong work drive makes Aussies one of the best dogs for hiking.